projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-memmgt.rst

 Access GPA from Hypervisor
 --------------------------

-When hypervisor need access GPA for data transfer, the caller from guest must make sure this memory range's GPA is continuous.
-But for HPA in hypervisor, it could be dis-continuous (especially for UOS under hugetlb allocation mechanism).
+When the hypervisor needs to access the GPA for data transfer, the caller from guest must make sure this memory range's GPA is continuous.
+But for HPA in the hypervisor, it could be discontinuous (especially for User VM under hugetlb allocation mechanism).
 For example, a 4M GPA range may map to 2 different 2M huge host-physical pages.
 The ACRN hypervisor must take care of this kind of data transfer by doing EPT page walking based on its HPA.